rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/delete-delete-server-metadata-item-servers-server-id-metadata-key.rst

     DELETE /servers/{server_id}/metadata/{key}

-Deletes a metadata item by key from the specified server.
+This operation deletes a metadata item by key from the specified server.

 If the operation succeeds, it returns an ``HTTP 202`` status code with no response body.